 The more attractive a substitute, the firmer the lid on industry profits.
 If there are many substitutes that can perform a similar function as your product or service, then the threat of substitutes is high.

-If there are few substitutes that provide the same function as your product or service the threat is low.
+If there are few substitutes that provide the same function as your product or service, the threat of substitution is low.

 Questions you can use during analysis: